There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Yaffa Knafeh

-If you are looking for something sweet and authentic, Yaffa Knafeh at Olei Zion Street 24 is a good option.
+Yaffa Knafeh at Olei Zion Street 24 is a good option if you want something sweet and authentic.

 Kanafeh is a traditional Middle Eastern dessert made with thin noodle-like pastry, or alternatively fine semolina dough, soaked in sweet, sugar-based syrup, and typically layered with cheese, or with other ingredients such as clotted cream or nuts, depending on the region.